fedspendingtransparency/usaspending-api/README.md

     $ cd usaspending-api

 ## Database Setup
-There are three options for how you want to setup your database in order to run the API.
-You can:
+There are three documented options for setting up a local database in order to run the API:

 1. Use your own local postgres database for the API to use.
 2. Create an empty directory on your localhost where all the database files will persist and use the docker-compose file to bring up a containerized postgres database.
 3. Download either the _whole_ database or a database subset from the USAspending website.

-#### Option 1: Using a Locally Hosted Postgres Database
+### Option 1: Using a Locally Hosted Postgres Database
 Create a Local postgres database called 'data_store_api' and either create a new username and password for the database or use all the defaults.
 For help, consult:
  - ['Postgres Setup Help'](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)